-Do You Have What It Takes to Be an Entrepreneur?
+Do You Have What it Takes to Be an Entrepreneur?

 Bachelor's Degrees in Entrepreneurship

-In order to launch their companies, most entrepreneurs and small business graduates will initially find themselves working in sales and/or retail.
+In order to launch their companies, most entrepreneurs and small business graduates initially find themselves working in sales and/or retail.
 No matter what your product or service, you can't succeed if no one patronizes your business.
 In sales, your focus is to connect and build relationships with consumers.
 The job descriptions can range from point-of-sale (direct contact with customers) to advertising, career counseling, marketing management, product representation, realty, and travel and hospitality.

 Retailing is specifically selling directly to the customer.
 It calls for skills such as understanding consumer behavior and needs, communication, problem solving, predicting trends, demographic sensitivity, product evaluation, and feedback.

-What will your day-to-day job look like if your business succeeds?
+What might your day-to-day job look like if your business succeeds?
 Business managers generally have a bachelor's degree in business or business administration, with a specialization appropriate for their industry.
 The common job description is to develop, oversee, and organize operations and the hours are often longer than lower-level careers.

-Certification, Licensure and Associations
+Entrepreneurship Certification, Licensure, and Associations

 Although professional organizations, trade publications and websites exist for entrepreneurs and small business professionals, no official recognized professional designation exists at this time.
 You are more likely to need certifications or licensing for service-based businesses such as financial planning, taxation, real estate, or accounting.
 If you plan to work as a consultant, membership in a professional organization is a crucial tool for building a client base.